 Bellevue is a major regional job center, with more people (140,000-plus) working in the city than living in it.
 It is a leader in commerce, not only for the Eastside, but for the entire region.
 A diversified mix of businesses exists in Bellevue.
-Many businesses are small shops or small- to medium-sized service businesses, but Bellevue is also home to numerous companies with more than 1,000 employees, including about 150 company headquarters.
-More than 900 companies are involved in foreign trade.
+Many businesses are small shops or small- to medium-sized service businesses, but Bellevue is also home to numerous companies with more than 1,000 employees, including about company headquarters and international trade operations.

 The maps, reports and statistics here offer a by-the-numbers look at Bellevue's business environment.
 The Planning & Community Development Department tracks general demographics, with U.S. Census and other population data related to Bellevue.